mayankkgandhi/DataScience-Portfolio/README.md

 * Machine Learning
-  - Sentiment Analysis of Restaurant Reviews : Built in Python.
+  - [Sentiment Analysis of Restaurant Reviews:](https://github.com/mayankkgandhi/DataScience-Portfolio/tree/master/Sentiment%20Analysis%20on%20Reviews) Built in Python.
 Cleaned and processed raw reviews for analysis of restaurant dishes using NLTK.
   - Sonar Classification